The Case Against Ferber Sleep Training

 So the question is whether the intermittent parental reassurance (but refusing to pick up the pleading baby) as specified by the Ferber method protects the child from the risks of just letting him "cry it out."
 Some anti-Ferber folks claim that the parent coming into the room and ignoring the baby's distress might actually increase the trauma by undermining the baby's trust in the parent.

 It's hard to evaluate research in this area because there are so many other factors (many of which are arguably more important) in how babies develop.
 However, it is well-documented that sustained, uncomforted infant crying causes increased heart rate and blood pressure, reduced oxygen levels, elevated cerebral blood pressure, depleted energy reserves and oxygen, and cardiac stress.
 Cortisol, adrenalin and other stress hormones skyrocket, which disrupts the immune system and digestion.
 It's a reasonable guess that if this is repeated over time, these babies would build a slightly different brain, more prone to "fight, flight or freeze."

+We know that with adults, even one panic-inducing experience like a car accident or mugging that causes an extreme stress response can have ongoing stress effects for years.
 Since babies' heart rates and blood pressure soar during Ferbering, I don't think there can be any doubt that sleep training without parental comfort causes the experience to be indelibly etched on the memory, much as any panic situation can evoke strong feelings years later.
 That the memory is sensory and preverbal just gives it more power, as it cannot be adequately processed.

-There are a growing number of critics who see Ferberizing as barbaric.
+So there are a growing number of critics who see Ferberizing as barbaric.
 Their position can be summarized as follows: